OverlayPlugin/OverlayPlugin/docs/fork_update.md

 You are welcome to click this any time it shows up and restart ACT.
 However, once you are done with all of the above three steps, click `Restart` or manually close and reopen ACT yourself one final time.

+## Known Errors

+If OverlayPlugin prompts you for an update with a blank changelog and errors that says `The download was interrupted` and `"https://github.com/ngld/OverlayPlugin/releases/download/v0.19.0/OverlayPlugin-0.19.0.7z" failed with code: 404` then it is likely that you have partially updated.
+Start again from step 1 above, make sure all OverlayPlugin.dll entries have been removed, and then make sure that you close ACT after this step.